hacktoberfest-unicam/awesome-hacktoberfest-cobalt-capybara/README.md

 * Go to your fork on GitHub and switch to the branch you just pushed.
 * Click on the "New Pull Request" button.
 GitHub will guide you through creating a pull request.
 Make sure your pull request is pointing to the `hackathon` branch.
 Provide a clear title and description for your changes.

-NOTE: check your Pull Request because during the review process we may comment it to request changes or fixes.
+NOTE: check your Pull Request because during the review process, we may comment on it to request changes or fixes.